orsonteodoro/oiledmachine-overlay/SECURITY.md

 This overlay uses an EPSS score of 0.1 (10%) or above as the threshold for remediation or triage which the package will be seriously evaluated for security fixes or being dropped.
-The overlay tries to aim or converge towards a EPSS score less than 0.01 (1%) for remediation which typically the vulnerabilities are difficult to fix or may have high complexity to exploit.
+The overlay tries to aim or converge towards an EPSS score less than 0.01 (1%) for remediation which typically the vulnerabilities are difficult to fix or may have high complexity to exploit.
 Vulnerabilities less than 1% may be ignored for long periods of time and considered low risk of